pharmaverse/pharmaversesdtm/README.md

 -   When you run a program that is in the `data-raw/` folder, you generate a dataset that is written to the `data/` folder, which will become part of the `{pharmaversesdtm}` package.
 -   The names and sources of test datasets are specified in `R/*.R`, for the purpose of generating documentation in the `man/` folder.

 **Note:** The documentation process in `{pharmaversesdtm}` is automated for consistency and ease of maintenance.
 Metadata for each dataset, such as names, labels, descriptions, authors, and sources, is managed in a centralized JSON file (`inst/extdata/sdtms-specs.json`) and used to generate `.R` documentation files.
-See the [Documentation Process](#documentation-process) for details.
+This streamlined approach aligns with best practices for efficient package development.

 ### Adding New SDTM Datasets